R-P-Feynman/Artificial_Neural_Network_Basics/README.md

 A single neuron single layer network tasked to solve a simple problem in Keras.
 Taken from deeplearning.ai.

+## NLP - Sarcasm Classifier.ipynb

+A simple NLP model that classifies text as either being sarcastic or not.
+To run this the sarcasm.json data file needs to be placed in the same folder as the notebook.

 ## Optimization_Methods_in_Python.ipynb

 Gradient descent, mini-batch gradient descent, momentum and Adam optimizers written from scratch in Python i.e. no TensorFlow or Keras; includes mathematical equations in LaTeX.